-Ian is a Chief Economist at The Work Foundation, having joined The Work Foundation in June 2006.
-He was formerly Director of the Knowledge Economy Programme and Director of Socio-Economic Programmes.
+Ian is an Economic Advisor to The Work Foundation.
+He was formerly Director of our Knowledge Economy Programme and Director of Socio-Economic Programmes.

 Ian has worked in a wide range of economic and industrial policy and research areas, including: economic policy; public spending and public service reform; labour markets; energy and the environment; and manufacturing policy.
 He has produced numerous submissions to government and analytical papers.